IKOR-GmbH/sip-framework/docs/test-kit.md

 test-case-definitions:
 - TITLE: "Title of individual test"
   WHEN-execute:
-    endpoint: "id of endpoint under test"
+    endpoint: "id of route under test"
+    connector: "id of connector under test"
     with:
-      body: "Content that will be send as request body to the adapter endpoint (plain text, JSON String)"
+      body: "Content that will be send as request body to the adapter inbound connector (plain text, JSON String)"
       headers:
         header-key: "Value of the header"
         another-header-key: "Another value"
   WITH-mocks:
-  - endpoint: "id of endpoint that should be mocked"
+  - connectorId: "id of connector that should be mocked"
     returning:
       body: "Response message that real endpoint is expected to return"
       headers:
         header-key: "Value of the header"
   THEN-expect:
-  - endpoint: "id of endpoint under test" # matches endpoint under test defined in when phase
+  - connectorId: "id of connector under test" # matches connectorId under test defined in when phase
     having:
       body: "Regex expression (java) which will be compered to the reponse of the test"
       headers:
         header-key: "Regex expression (java) which will be compered to the value of this header key"
-  - endpoint: "id of endpoint that is mocked" # matches endpoint with defined or default mocked behavior
+  - connectorId: "id of connector that is mocked" # matches connectorId with defined or default mocked behavior
     having:
-      body: "Regex expression (java) which will be compered to the request which arrived on the endpoint"
+      body: "Regex expression (java) which will be compered to the request which arrived on the connector"
       headers:
-        header-key: "Regex expression (java) which will be compered to the header key value from request which arrived on the endpoint"
+        header-key: "Regex expression (java) which will be compered to the header key value from request which arrived on the connector"
 ```

+Either `endpoint` or `connector` field can be used in `WHEN-execute` part of the definition.
+When using `endpoint`,
+test payload is sent from the beginning of the integration and it goes through the adapter's entry point which is Camel
+consumer component.
+Value of `routeId` should be specified.

+When using `connector` field, value of `connectorId` should be specified and testing payload skips the adapter's entry
+point (Camel consumer component).
+It goes directly to the inbound connector's request orchestration part in the integration.

 Location of the TestCaseDefinition file can be provided to the Test Kit by setting the
 following property inside adapter configuration: